eva-llm/eva-run/README.md

 This service follows the high-load philosophy: the core must be "dumb," fast, and opinionless.
 Any complex orchestration or business logic for rate management should be handled externally by the system distributing the tests.
 The server's only job is to shred through the queue at maximum speed.

 To manage load, use the `LLM_PROVIDER_CONCURRENCY` environment variable.
 It sets the worker pool size for outgoing requests to external LLM providers (Default: `200`).

-## AI Testing Pyramid

-`eva-run` is the **Unit Testing layer** of the EVA-LLM ecosystem.

-In a professional AI QA pipeline, you need different tools for different scales:
-* **Complex Scenarios (Agentic/Integration):** Use [`llm-as-a-jest`](https://eva-llm.github.io/llm-as-a-jest) for testing tool-calling, JSON structures, and multi-step flows where deep orchestration is required.
-* **Massive Validation (Statistical):** Use `eva-run` for high-volume, "atomic" probes.

-The goal of `eva-run` is to verify - at scale - that the model can answer correctly, logically, and consistently.
-It's not about complex business logic; it's about **statistical significance**.
-By stripping away the overhead of heavy test runners, we focus on one thing: hammering the LLM with millions of prompts to extract a **Measurable SLA**.

 ---